How to Setup Shipping Rates

 You will be able to select different types of products and enter additional values.

-On our cloth store example, if we choose for the type Option, people can just choose between the different options we give them (e.g. Small, Medium or Large).
+On our cloth store example, if we choose for the type Option, people can just choose between the different options we give them (e.g. small, medium or large for Size and blue, white and black for Color).

 If we choose for the option Text input we allow people to customize their product with inserting text of their choice (e.g. Front text is the option, so people are able to type in text of their choice to customize their t-shirt).